TheSepal/.github/.github/ISSUE_TEMPLATES/story.md

+---
+story:
+name: Feature Request
+about: Suggest an idea for improving the platform.
+labels: enhancement
+---

 # Feature/User Story Description

 ## User Story**: As a [type of user], I want to [perform some task] so that [achieve some goal]